-National Kick a Ginger Day: yet more proof that stupidity should be painful
+National Kick a Ginger Day: say what?!

 Despite having been born with red hair, I’ve actually been pretty lucky in that I’ve never been physically attacked because of my universally reviled appearance.
 And come to think of it, although my mum got a lot of “don’t worry, she might grow out of it!” comments when I was a small baby, few people have been rude enough – or brave enough – to tell me to my face that they think my hair is ugly, either.
 Or, indeed, to kick me on the ass because of it.

-(Note: one time in the shopping mall, a teenager did grab me by the collar, thrust his acne-ridden face into mine and scream, “You’re SO fucking ugly!” at me.
+(Note: one time in the shopping mall, a teenager did grab me by the collar, thrust his face into mine and scream, “You’re SO fucking ugly!” at me.
 I don’t know if that was because of my hair specifically, or just a more general observation, though, so I can’t really count it.)

 No, most people tend to go for the more subtle, but just as offensive, method of telling me that hey, I’m not bad looking “for a redhead”.
 Or they’ll try to “comfort” me by reassuring me that I’m not actually a redhead at all, “it’s more of an auburn colour!”
 (This actually REALLY offends me because I don’t WANT to be “more of an auburn colour”, thanks – I’m happy with the colour I have and I don’t really need people trying to convince me I’m delusional, ya know?)
 Or, the all-time winner: “it’s OK on you, I guess, but when I see men with red hair I’m physically sick!”
 Yeah.
 Good job I’m not planning to breed then, or my offspring might really upset you…